msrmblog/msrmblog.github.io/_posts/2020-01-27-is-this-my-body-1.md

 $$D_{K L}(q(x) \| p(x | s))=F+\ln p(s)$$

-where $p(s)$ is the log-evidence of the model or surprise (in the free energy principle terminology).
+where $\ln p(s)$ is the log-evidence of the model or surprise (in the free energy principle terminology).
 Note that the second term does not depend on the reference distribution so we can directly optimize $F$.
 (We leave the derivation of the negative variational free energy bound for another post.)

 The negative variational free energy is composed of two expectations: